athomasoriginal/demo-clojurescript-jest/README.md

 - Jest globals are not available automatically

-  When writing test in Jest, you are provided many [global](https://jestjs.io/docs/en/api) functions like `test`, `expect` etc. To write this in ClojureScript, we have to use some JS interop.
-This means that in order to access any of the jest globals, we have to prefix with `js`.
+  When writing tests in Jest, you are provided many [global](https://jestjs.io/docs/en/api) functions like `test`, `expect` etc. To write this in ClojureScript, we have to use some JS interop.
+This means that in order to access any of the jest globals, we have to prefix them with `js`.
 For example, if we want to use `expect` we would write, in our ClojureScript, `js/expect`.

 - Jest is going to replace CLJ test library

-  We could split our tests into the ones that use components and the ones that do not and in this way, keep both frameworks
+  This is not so much an issue, as a point of clarification.
+Clojure provides an awesome test library.
+Its simple, small and works.
+With this in mind, by going with CLJS, at least to my knowledge at this point, we would move over whole sale, for the front end related code, to Jest.

 - Jest won't recognize compilers filename output